 -

-Our application for the 2025–2026 academic year will open here in August 2025.
+Our application for the 2026–2027 academic year will open here in early September 2026.
 To receive important updates, subscribe to our interest list and follow our Instagram.

 Our application contains two components: a legal interests essay and a relevant experiences essay.
 The goal of these two components is to convey each candidate’s interest in the law as well as their fitness for serving on the staff of a publication.